Admissible anytime-valid sequential inference must rely on nonnegative martingales: Martingales, max-martingales, and Ville's inequality

-\paragraph{The relationship between likelihood ratios and nonnegative martingales.} The simplest NM (beyond the constant process $M_t=1$) that arises rather naturally is the likelihood ratio; indeed this is at the heart of Wald's sequential likelihood ratio test~\cite{wald_sequential_1945,wald_sequential_1947}.
+A simple NM that arises naturally is the likelihood ratio; this is at the heart of Wald's sequential likelihood ratio test~\cite{wald_sequential_1945,wald_sequential_1947}.
 To be specific, when testing $H_0: X_s \sim Q$ versus $H_0: X_s \sim P$, define the likelihood ratio $M_t := \prod_{s \leq t} \tfrac{\dd P}{\dd Q}(X_s)$, assuming that the Radon-Nikodym derivative $\dd P/\dd Q$ exists.
 If $P,Q$ have densities $p,q$ with respect to a common measure then each term in the product is just $p(X_s)/q(X_s)$.
 Let $Q^\infty$ now denote the distribution under which the sequence is i.i.d., each element distributed according to $Q$.
-Wald effectively proved that $(M_t)$ is a $Q^\infty$-NM and a test that rejects if $M_t \geq 1/\alpha$ controls the Type-I error at level $\alpha$ due to Ville's inequality (Wald proved the result from scratch, but the language of martingales and Ville's thesis was known to Wald~\citep{bienvenu2009history}).
+Wald effectively proved that $(M_t)$ is a $Q^\infty$-NM and a test that rejects if $M_t \geq 1/\alpha$ controls the Type-I error at level $\alpha$ due to Ville's inequality (Wald proved the result from scratch, but he was not unaware of the evolving language of martingales and Ville's thesis~\citep{bienvenu2009history}).
 It is also apparent that every nonnegative martingale is a product of nonnegative random variables with conditional mean one, meaning that if $(M_t)$ is a $\Qcal$-NM, then $M_t = \prod_{s \leq t} Y_s$, where $(Y_t)$ is adapted to $(\Fcal_t)$ and $\EE_\Qtt[Y_t|\Fcal_{t-1}]=1$ for every $\Qtt \in \Qcal$; to see this, simply define the multiplicative increment as $Y_t := M_t/M_{t-1}$ with $0/0:=1$.
 At first sight, despite having a product form, it may appear like nonnegative martingales are strict generalizations of likelihood ratio processes.
 However, in fact, a converse statement is also true: not only is every likelihood ratio a martingale (under the null), but every martingale is also implicitly a likelihood ratio; this was discussed by \citet{shafer_test_2011} for point nulls, and we generalize it below to the composite case, borrowing the terminology of `implied alternative' from \citet{shafer2019language}.

 To make the following result precise we assume that the sequence of observations $(U, (X_t)_{t\in\NN})$ is a process on the space $\Omega=\RR^\NN$ of real-valued sequences, and we let $(\Fcal_t)$ be the canonical filtration.